churros-py/financial-system/README.md

 # Financial System

-## Controle de Finanças Pessoais && Controle de Investimentos
+## Personal Finance Control && Investment Control

 ### Use Cases
-- Upload e Download de planilha de gastos
+- Upload and Download expense spreadsheet
-- Adição de gastos e suas categorias
+- Adding expenses and their categories
-- Predição de Gastos por categoria
+- Expense prediction by category
-- Vinculação de gastos com outra pessoa ou grupo de pessoas (cônjuge ou família completa)
+- Group spending with another person or group of people (spouse or full family)
-- Adição de Portfólio de ações
+- Adding Stock Portfolio
-- Relatório de notícias (decidir qual fonte de notícias integrar) a respeito das ações do portfólio
+- News report (pendent: decide which news source to integrate) about stocks in the portfolio
-- Predição de valores das ações do portfólio (decidir quantas predições disponíveis e qual tempo de predição - 1, 7 ou 30 dias, meses ou anos)
+- Portfolio stock value prediction (decide how many predictions available and what prediction time - 1, 7 or 30 days, months or years)
-- Cálcular imposto de renda com base nas entradas e saídas
+- Calculate income tax based on inputs and outputs
-- Auditoria de Transações Internas com Blockchain
+- Audit of Internal Transactions with Blockchain
-- União de Investimentos (blockchain, ações, poupança)
+- Investment Union (blockchain, stocks, savings)
-- Estimativa de Depreciação do dinheiro caso não haja investimento
+- Estimate of Depreciation of the money if there is no investment

-### Possíveis tecnologias usadas
+### Possible technologies used
-- Login unificado com KeyCloak
+- Unified login with KeyCloak
-- Machine Learning com Python
+- Machine Learning with Python
-- Golang e Blockchain
+- Golang and Blockchain
-- Containerização com Docker e Docker Compose
+- Containerization with Docker and Docker Compose
 - GraphQL
-- Apollo Federation (possível)
+- Apollo Federation (possible)
 - MongoDB
 - NestJS
 - Kafka

-### Padrões a utilizar
+### Patterns to use
 - Microservice: Saga